You have to meet the following general conditions:

 member and were already admitted to another EU country as a family member of the long-term resident.

 What to do for the TB test

-If you have to undergo the TB test, please tick this box in the application form.
+If you have to undergo the TB test, please tick the box in the application form.
 The application form has 2 appendices:

 - The appendix 'Declaration of intent to undergo a TB test’.
-You fill in this appendix.
+Fill in this appendix.
 You send the appendix, the application form as well as the other forms required for your application to the IND.

 *If you wait for more than 3 months to undergo the TB test, you may risk having your residence permit withdrawn.